kubernetes-retired/external-storage/gluster/block/README.md

 * `blockmodeargs`:

-This mode requires `glustervol` name and `hosts` to be mentioned in `,` seperated values as shown below.
+This mode requires `glustervol` name and `hosts` to be mentioned in `,` separated values as shown below.
 This is a mandatory parameter to be filled in storage class parameter.

 ```